“When we are with Nancy’s Club kids,

 Our Calendar for 2014

 Due to the generosity of over 200 volunteers and our financial and in-kind donors, we are able to provide sailing days and beach parties with kayaking and paddle-boarding during this summer.
-We all share visits to cultural performances, museums, and awesome Giants baseball.
+The movie nights and pajama sleepovers have proven to be real favorites.
+We all share visits to cultural performances, museums, mountain biking, and Giants baseball.

 There are many more youngsters who wait their turn to join in the fun.
 With more funding and volunteers, this can be our reality.